fahrsaif/basic-svelte-template/README.md

 - textarea
 - table
 - text-base

-You can remove that in src/global.css if you want to use default size
+You can remove that in src/global.css if you would like to use default size